meteor/meteor/content/deployment.md

 <h4 id="galaxy-mongo">MongoDB hosting services to use with Galaxy</h4>

-If you are using Galaxy (or need a production quality, managed MongoDB for one of the other options listed here), it's usually a good idea to use a [MongoDB hosting provider](https://galaxy.meteor.com/help/configuring-mongodb).
+If you are using Galaxy (or need a production quality, managed MongoDB for one of the other options listed here), it's usually a good idea to use a [MongoDB hosting provider](http://galaxy-guide.meteor.com/mongodb.html).
 There are a variety of options out there, but a good choice is [mLab](https://mlab.com/).
-The main things to look for are support for oplog tailing, and a presence in the us-east-1 AWS region.
+The main things to look for are support for oplog tailing, and a presence in the us-east-1 or eu-west-1 AWS region.

 <h3 id="mup">Meteor Up</h3>